 - 15-Turn Motor Limit: The XL-5 has a 15-turn modified motor limit for 540 size motors and a 12-turn modified motor limit for 550 size motors with 0 timing when the motor is properly geared.
 If the motor or speed control is overheating, try a smaller pinion gear.
-Do not attempt to use a more powerful motor (fewer turns) than the above-mentioned motor limits or you could experience frequent thermal shutdown. - Insulate the Wires: Always insulate exposed wiring with heat shrink tubing to prevent short circuits. - Transmitter on First: Switch on your transmitter first before switching on the speed control to prevent runaways and erratic performance.

-- Use Neutrally Timed Motors: For reverse use, the motors must have 0° timing.
+Do not attempt to use a more powerful motor (fewer turns) than the above-mentioned motor limits or you could experience frequent thermal shutdown. - Insulate the Wires: Always insulate exposed wiring with heat shrink tubing to prevent short circuits. - Transmitter on First: Switch on your transmitter first before switching on the speed control to prevent runaways and erratic performance. - Use Neutrally Timed Motors: For reverse use, the motors must have 0° timing.
 Modified motors (with adjustable end bells) timed to 0° or Johnson/ Mabuchi (closed end bell) motors are recommended.

-Using motors with other than 0° timing will draw excess current in reverse, and can result in the speed control overheating and premature motor wear. - 4-7 NiMH cells or 2 LiPo cells (2s) Only: The XL-5 can only accept a maximum input voltage of 8.4 volts (NiMH), 7.4 volts (2S LiPo).
-Always adhere to the minimum and maximum limitations of the XL-5 as stated in the specifications table. - Use the Factory Installed Connectors: If you decide to change the battery or motor connectors, only change one battery or motor connector at a time.
+Using motors with other than 0° timing will draw excess current in reverse, and can result in the speed control overheating and premature motor wear.

+- 4-7 NiMH cells or 2 LiPo cells (2S) Only: The XL-5 can only accept a maximum input voltage of 8.4 volts (NiMH), 7.4 volts (2S LiPo).
+Always adhere to the minimum and maximum limitations of the XL-5 as stated in the specifications table. - Use Stock Connectors: If you decide to change the battery or motor connectors, only change one battery or motor connector at a time.
 This will prevent accidentally mis-wiring the speed control.
 If the XL-5 is not wired exactly as shown in the diagram, it can be damaged!
 Please note that modified speed controls can be subject to a rewiring fee when returned for service. - No Reverse Voltage: The speed control is not protected against reverse polarity voltage.
 When changing the battery and/or motor, be sure to install the same type of connectors to avoid reverse polarity damage to the speed control.
 Removing the battery connectors on the speed control or using the same-gender connectors on the speed control will void the product's warranty. - Motor Capacitors Required: Three 0.1μF (50V) ceramic capacitors should be properly installed on every motor to prevent radio interference.
 Capacitors have been provided with the XL-5. - No Schottky Diodes: External schottky diodes are not compatible with reversing speed controls.
-Using a schottky diode with the XL-5 will damage the ESC and void the 30-day warranty.
+Using a schottky diode with the XL-5 will damage the ESC and void the 30-day warranty. - · Always adhere to the minimum and maximum limitations of the speed control as stated in the specifications table in the Owner's Manual.
+If your